ProtoDigitalUK/lucid_primitives/packages/elements/README.md

 ### State Bindings `data-state--`

 These indicate a variable that exists in the store.
-These are reactive and available to the element and child elements.
+These are reactive and available to the element and child elements through handlers and attribute bindings.

+Please keep in mind that the browser will normalise the attribute name to lowercase, so `data-state--isDisabled` is turned into `data-state--isdisabled`.
+This lowercase attribute name is whats used as the state key and so when referencing it in attribute bindings, you must use the lowercase version.

 ### Handlers `data-handler--`